 The orientation meeting entry checklist should be completed by the VCE agent or Club Leader within 48 hours of entry submission/ orientation meeting.
-Entries will NOT be accepted until the orientation checklist form has been received and reviewed.
+Entries will NOT be finalized until the orientation checklist form has been received and reviewed.

-Form Available Here: https://forms.gle/HQ8pDR8Vs1FwLJwUA
+Form Available Here:

+https://tinyurl.com/StateShowOrient

-Orientation Report Forms, Additional Paperwork, and Checks must be mailed, in addition to completion of the online orientation checklist.
+Checks must be mailed, in addition to completion of the online orientation checklist.

-Agents: assemble and mail your Unit's entire Group Package in one mailing postmarked on or before August 10, 2024
+Agents: If mailing assemble and mail your Unit's entire Group Package in one mailing postmarked on or before August 10, 2025

-VA State 4-H Horse Show Attn: Hunter Liles
+VA State 4-H Horse Show

+Attn: Hunter Liles